DrSkyRitik-15/Count-App/README.md

 This repository contains a simple Count app built using Kotlin.
 The app allows users to increment and decrement a counter, making it an excellent project for learning Kotlin and Android development basics.

 ## Features
-- **Counter Functionality**: Increment and decrement a counter value.
+- **Counter Functionality**: Increment and reset to zero a counter value.
 - **Interactive UI**: User-friendly interface with buttons to adjust the counter.
 - **State Persistence**: Retains the counter value during device rotations.